 - Be set-up within a forest or woodland area with at least 50% non-buckthorn tree cover (e.g. oaks, maples, etc.).

 Sites will be reviewed by the UMN research team to ensure site conditions are met.

 Once the area for the project is identified and confirmed with UMN research team, participants will need to remove all buckthorn stems over 1 ft tall.
 Participants can use any removal method that best suits their needs.
 The MN DNR website provides information on buckthorn removal methods.
-Participants who want to use herbicide can do so, but we ask that no herbicide be applied on the 30 x 40 ft project site once the plots have been planted in spring 2020.
-Follow-up weeding of buckthorn during the experiment will only be needed within the small experimental plots (see more on weeding below), and it's likely that herbicide treatments during the initial removal phase will reduce the need for weeding.
+Participants who want to use herbicide can do so, but we ask that no herbicide be applied on the 30 x 40 ft project site once the squares have been planted in spring 2020.
+Follow-up cutting of buckthorn during the experiment can be done by simply cutting at ground level.
+It's likely that herbicide treatments during the initial removal phase will reduce the need for these cutting activities.

 Set-up & Seed Mix

-Within the 30 x 40 ft removal area, participants will set-up six 5x5 ft experimental plots.
-Three of the plots will be planted with a native seed mix containing a variety of grasses, sedges, wildflowers, shrubs and trees.
-The remaining three plots will be the experiment’s control plots and will not be seeded.
+Within the 30 x 40 ft removal area, participants will set-up six 5x5 ft experimental squares.
+Three of the squares will be planted with a native seed mix containing a variety of grasses, sedges, wildflowers, shrubs and trees.
+The remaining three squares will be the experiment’s control squares and will not be seeded.
 The seed mix includes species that 1) may provide dense shade in situations ranging from fairly open woodlands through to closed forests, 2) have approximately state-wide ranges, and 3) are available locally through Minnesota seed suppliers.
-Follow this link for a list of species likely to be included in the seed mix.
+Follow this link for a list of species included in the seed mix.

 All materials needed for the experiment will be provided at no cost to participants by the University of Minnesota.

-Once final observations have been collected in summer 2022, participants will need to remove and destroy the seeded test buckthorn from their experimental plots.
+Once final observations have been collected in summer 2022, participants will need to remove and destroy the seeded test buckthorn from their experimental squares.